egXcoder/Study-Repository/linux/apache/readme.md

 - `AllowOverride All`: Lets .htaccess files inside /var/www/html override Apache settings.
 - `AllowOverride None`: stop .htaccess overriding, if it exist in directoy
 - `Require all granted` ..
 Allows anyone (all clients) to access the files.
+- `Require all denied` .. reply back with 403 Forbidden